 2. Sunway University

 Located in cosmopolitan Kuala Lumpur and welcoming students from over 90 countries, with all programmes accredited and taught in English, Sunway University is a world-class institution rated five-star by the Malaysian Qualifications Agency and awarded an international QS five stars for teaching, employability, and facilities.
-The university is also in the top 2% of universities in Asia (QS Asia University Rankings 2019).

 3. Monash University